Xinx-hub-lab/starbucks_customer_data_analysis/project_starbucks/data_analysis_report.md

 <br>

-## Data Analysis II Report: Feature Importance & Target Customers and Offers
+## Data Analysis II Report: Feature Importance for Offer Response Rate

-The offer response rate, `completed_percentage`, for each of 10 specific offers and each of the customers, and output 2 tables `customer_response_analysis.csv` and `offer_response_analysis.csv` was calculated by dividing the number of offer completed by the number of offers received, after filtering out informational offers.
+The offer response rate, `completed_percentage`, for each of 10 specific offers and each of the customers, and output 2 tables `customer_response_analysis.csv` and `offer_response_analysis.csv` was calculated by dividing the number of offer completed by the number of offers received, after **filtering out informational offers**.
 Statistical models were used to validate the significance of features in these 2 tables for predicting the response rate.

 ### Feature Importance for Offer Response Rate

 In the table `offer_response_analysis.csv`, 2 informational offers were filtered out.
 There were 7 features valid for testing feature importance, with the constant feature `channel_email` eliminated.
-Since there were only 8 observations / offers and 7 features to test, which could cause overfitting and lack of statistical power in statistical analysis, multiple methods were conducted to select the most important features.
+Since there were only 8 observations / offers and 7 features to test, which could cause overfitting and lack of statistical power in statistical analysis, multiple feature selection methods were conducted to identify the most important features.

 We used pearson correlation plot, which indicated a significant and clear correlation between difficulty and duration ($r$ = 0.8, p = 0.005), difficulty and channel_mobile($r$ = -0.7, p = 0.014), offer type and reward ($r$ = -0.8, p = 0.006).
 Subsequently, **LASSO**, **RIDGE**, and **stepwise / backward / forward feature selection** were applied for overall reference of feature selection, which overall favors 4 predictors: `channel_mobile`, `channel_social`, `reward`, `duration`.